No. You must be a U.S. citizen or permanent resident alien to apply.

 Ph.D.
 Institution/Program of Study (POS)

-You can attend any accredited university (which offers a Ph.D.) during the fellowship period, as long as it is in the United States.
+You can attend any accredited university (that offers a Ph.D.) during the fellowship period, as long as it is in the United States.
 Read about the program of study requirement.

 Application Status & Submission